sagecodes/make-a-wildlife-object-detector/README.md

 ## Future improvements:

-more data
+- More data

-more synthetic data. chairs
+- More synthetic data. chairs...

-Shadows
+- Data with Shadows

 --------------